Instream Flow

 The program determines the seasonal flows necessary to support both natural aquatic habitats and human uses and then works with water users and dam owners to ensure that their water needs are met while maintaining the protected flows during periods of unusually low flow, even during droughts.
 The program annually performs a wide range of field activities to collect the environmental data necessary to develop protected instream flow values and evaluate the success of instream flow management; the program’s 2024 Work Plan summarizes those field activities.

-Currently, two designated rivers, the lower Lamprey and Souhegan Rivers, are actively managed under the Instream Flow Program.
+Currently, three designated rivers, the Cold, lower Lamprey and Souhegan Rivers, are actively managed under the Instream Flow Program.
 In addition, protected instream flows have been established for the designated Cold and Warner Rivers and are being developed for the Ashuelot River.

 Protected Instream Flow Studies and Plans